Sequential Cursed Equilibrium: Definitions and general results

 We now define cursed equilibrium for simultaneous Bayesian games.
 Let $\beta(a_{-n} \mid \sigma_{-n}, T_n)$ be the probability that opponent action profile $a_{-n}$ is played, under strategy profile $\sigma_{-n}$, when player $n$'s type is $T_n$.
 That is,

 A strategy profile $\sigma_N$ is a \textbf{cursed equilibrium (CE)} if for each player $n$ and type $T_n$, we have

-A subtle feature of cursed equilibrium is that players may `believe' that their opponents actions are correlated with each other, even though those actions are independent of their types.
-This is because expression \eqref{eq:static_CE_beliefs} captures the distribution over opponent action \textit{profiles} conditional on $T_n$.
+Under CE, each player responds as if the opponent action profiles are independent of the state, since the function $\beta$ in expression \eqref{eq:static_CE_BR} does not depend on $\omega$.
+However, each player may believe that their opponents' actions are correlated with each other, because expression \eqref{eq:static_CE_beliefs} captures the distribution over opponent action \textit{profiles} conditional on $T_n$.

-Consider a variation of cursed equilibrium, such that each player `believes' that their opponents choose independently of each other.
+Consider a variation of cursed equilibrium, such that each player believes that their opponents choose independently of each other.
 Let $\gamma_m(a_{m} \mid \sigma_m, T_n)$ be the probability that opponent $m$ plays action $a_m$, under strategy $\sigma_m$, when player $n$'s type is $T_n$, that is

 A strategy profile $\sigma_N$ is an \textbf{independently cursed equilibrium (ICE)} if for each player $n$ and type $T_n$, we have

 We contrast CE and ICE.
 CE posits that player $n$ understands the distribution over opponent \textit{action profiles} conditional on type $T_n$, but responds as though those action profiles are independent of the state.
 ICE posits that player $n$ understands the distribution over each opponent's \textit{actions} conditional on type $T_n$, but responds as though those actions are independent of the state \textit{and of each other}.
 CE and ICE are equivalent for two-player games.